shrihari-prakash/liquid/README.md

 5. Start the server using command `npm run start:dev`.
 Your service should be running on http://localhost:3000.
 6. Run `npm run build` to output production ready code.

+### API Documentation:

+Swagger is available at http://localhost:3000/docs

 ### Sign Up:

 1. To create an account, visit `/signup` and fill the details.